gabotronix/underpass-docs/pritunl.md

 #### VPN Clients

 You can use OpenVPN or the Pritunl client to connect to the Pritunl VPN Server.
-There is no Pritunl client On mobile, but the OpenVPN client can be used.
+There is no Pritunl client on mobile, but the OpenVPN client is 100% compatible.

 _Download the Pritunl client: [https://client.pritunl.com/#install](https://client.pritunl.com/#install)_